jnlewis/neo-dapp-tutorial/README.md

     return Request.CreateResponse(HttpStatusCode.OK);
 }
 ```
-6. We now have a book store app that can interact with it's own data store.
-Next, we'll decentralize our app by intergrating with the smart contract we have created earlier.
+6. We now have a book store app that can interact with its own data store.
+Next, we'll decentralize our app by integrating with the smart contract we have created earlier.

 #### Integrating with the Smart Contract
 We are almost there, our API can now function using its own storage.
 Now all that's left is to integrate the API with the smart contract on the blockchain.